iipc/warc-specifications/.github/ISSUE_TEMPLATE/protocol.md

 ### Protocol identifier

-> Identifiers should be a lowercase ASCII string of the form "name/version".
+> Guidelines: When in doubt identifiers should be a lowercase ASCII string
-> The slash character and version should be omitted if the protocol doesn't
+> of the form "name/version".
+The slash character and version should be
-> have multiple versions or is fully backwards compatible.
+> omitted if the protocol doesn't have multiple wire versions.
 >
 > Consider reusing identifiers from the following registry when possible:
 > https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids